Phase 2· Coming Q3 2026

 Open your studio to your A&R. They watch you write, record, arrange.
 They can react and tip.
 Your A&R logs everything.

-The Label is live in development.
+The Label agents are coming first.
 The Studio follows.
-Join the waitlist as an artist and you'll be first in the door for both.
+Join the waitlist as an artist and you'll be first in for both.